JURIUENO11/PredANN/Readme.md

 ### Important Notes
 - Ensure that the dataset is preprocessed **before** running experiments.
-- Verify the checkpoint paths are correctly specified in the evaluation scripts.
+- Verify that the checkpoint paths are correctly specified in the evaluation scripts.
 Incorrect paths will lead to runtime errors.
 - To maintain consistency with the experimental design, the evaluation segment length **must not exceed 8 seconds**.
 - The provided Sequential scripts (**`sequential_3s.sh`** and **`sequential_7s.sh`**) are pre-configured with default parameters.
   Users may adjust these parameters according to their specific experimental requirements.